bramstroker/homeassistant-powercalc/README.md

 ### LUT data files

-To calculate power consumtion a lookup is done into CSV data files.
+To calculate power consumption a lookup is done into CSV data files.

 Depending on the supported color modes of the light the integration expects multiple CSV files here:
  - hs.csv.gz (hue/saturation, colored lamps)